 Charting the Course to a Healthier Force: Military Health Promotion Program Basics

-ANNOUNCEMENT: SPRING CORE COURSE SESSIONS START ON 7 APRIL 2015
+ANNOUNCEMENT: FALL CORE COURSE SESSIONS START IN OCTOBER 2015 - REGISTRATION OPENS IN SEPTEMBER

-Live core course starts 7 April 2015 on DCO
+Live core course starts in October 2015 on DCS

-CCHF sessions will be offered twice weekly via Defense Connect Online (DCO) for 12 weeks.
-Sessions begin 7 April for the Tuesday classes (0900) and 9 April for the Thursday classes (1700).
+CCHF sessions will be offered twice weekly via Defense Connect Services (DCS) for 12 weeks.
+Sessions begin in October for the Tuesday classes (0900) and Thursday classes (1700).
 Mark your calendar to attend!

 APPROVED CME/CNE/CPEU/CHES information below!